slimjs/slim.js/doc-site/public/docs/decorators.md

 `ClassDecorator<any extends Slim> template(string html)`

-Defines the HTML makrup for the Slim component by creating value for the class' static property `template`.
+Defines the HTML markup for the Slim component by creating value for the class' static property `template`.

 ```javascript
 import { Slim } from 'slim-js';